10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 Self-Defense and Concealed Carry

-This one is going to be somewhat controversial, but I’m going to go out on a limb and say that the 9mm Luger is the better choice for self-defense and concealed carry.
+The 9mm Luger is the better choice for self-defense and concealed carry.
 Before you start writing your email to tell me how I’m wrong, let me explain why.

 For concealed carry, there’s no denying that 9mm handguns are going to be lighter than the 10mm variety.
-Furthermore, many shooters will opt for compact or subcompact handguns as they are easier to conceal and carry.
+Furthermore, many shooters opt for compact or subcompact handguns as they are easier to conceal and carry.

-Now, if we are shooting smaller guns, the amount of recoil you will feel is going to be increased as there is less firearm mass to soak up that recoil impulse.
+Now, if we are shooting smaller guns, the amount of recoil you will feel is going to be increased, as there is less firearm mass to soak up that recoil impulse.

 The final point for self-defense is follow-up shots.
-The age-old WWII concept of one shot, one kill has long since been proven folly when it comes to handgun cartridges.
+The age-old WWII concept of one shot, one kill has been proven folly when it comes to handgun cartridges.
+Unless your shot placement is perfect, it is unlikely a handgun engagement will be resolved with a single shot.
+The shooter who can put more rounds on target faster is typically the victor.

 Bear Defense

+Can you defend yourself against a bear with 9mm?
+Yes, and some have.
 But just because you “can” do it does not mean that it is the ideal choice.
-A 9mm simply does not have the energy to penetrate through thick bear skulls and bones consistently and you will need ideal shot placement to survive a bear attack with a 9mm.
+A 9mm simply does not have the energy to penetrate through thick bear skulls and bones consistently.
+You will need ideal shot placement to survive a bear attack with a 9mm.

 The 10mm round is the clear bear cartridge of choice if you are going to use a semi-auto handgun.
 However, a 41 Remington Magnum or 44 Magnum revolver is often the de facto choice in bear country.